 262-274 Camberwell Road,

-Located in the southeast London inner-city district of Camberwell.
+Located on the corner of Medlar Street and Camberwell Road in the southeast London inner-city district of Camberwell.
 The Regal Cinema opened on 17th June 1940 with little ceremony.
 It was already partially built when World War II broke out and was allowed to be completed.
 Initially it was project of D.J.
-James (planned in 1937 and to be called the Florida Cinema), but was sold to Associated British Cinemas prior to completion.
+James Circuit (planned in 1937 and to be called the Florida Cinema), but was sold to Associated British Cinemas prior to completion.

 It was one of the largest suburban cinemas in London and had a splendid Art Deco style.
 The splay walls beside the proscenium opening have fluted columns, upon which are mounted slender glass light fittings and there is a decorative grille in the the centre of the columns.